 - Strong bitter foods such as coffee and chocolate

 - Some drugs (medicinal and recreational) and certain vitamins are very warming.
-I’m not suggesting you stop taking your medications, but do counter their warming effects with cooling and therapeutic foods that counter the side effects.
+I’m not suggesting you stop taking your medications, but do counter their warming effects with cooling and therapeutic foods that reduce the side effects.

 Cooling Your Body from the Inside Out